csci5117s24/the-penguins-Open-API/README.md

 ### Feature 1: integrate with Postman

 OpenAPI lets you integrate with Postman to send requests and collaborate with others on API development.
-First, you must export your openAPI YAML file from swagger editor.
+First, you must export your OpenAPI YAML file from swagger editor.
 Select File > Save as YAML.
 In Postman's online or desktop client, create a workspace.
 Once in your workspace, you can drag and drop your YAML file into your workspace.
 Click import.

 ![image](https://github.com/csci5117s24/the-penguins-Open-API/assets/96550351/0c19efe3-d202-453d-9129-f1dc7b5924b0)